Deputy Director-General: Dr Kay Booth

 The Operations Group also includes planning, permissions and land teams, engineers, Pou Tairangahau, fire and compliance work.

-Strategy and Innovation Group
+Strategy and People Group

 Deputy Director-General: Mervyn English